CollinZeets/Collin-s-JavaScript-Notes/Class04Notes.md

-# Sturcute web pages with HTML notes
+# Structure web pages with HTML notes

 ## importance of structure in webpages
 ### Chapter 1